Is Coronavirus As Dangerous As It Sounds?

 Also, once a person becomes infected, recovery basically depends on the strength of the person's immune system.
 That means extremely young and elderly people, along with people with weakened immune systems, are most at risk for severe complications from this coronavirus.

-There’s currently no vaccine for this novel coronavirus, nor are there specific treatments for this strain of the virus (current treatments only offer symptomatic relief), according to the CDC.
+There's currently no vaccine for this novel coronavirus, nor are there specific treatments for this strain of the virus (current treatments only offer symptomatic relief), according to the CDC.
+In the U.S., the National Institutes of Health (NIH) is working on developing a vaccine and treatments.
 But take a deep breath.
 Even though the coronavirus is in nearly every headline you read these days, you don't need to lose sleep over it.
-In fact, the flu is technically the most “deadly” illness to worry about right now, considering the mortality rates.
+In fact, the flu is technically the most "deadly" illness to worry about right now, considering the mortality rates.

 "Remember, the flu can kill," says Dr. Kohl.
 "That's what makes picking up these new diseases so tricky, particularly during cold and flu season.
 They look the same.
 That's why we have to be watchful about where patients have traveled and who they have been exposed to."

-With that in mind, protecting yourself from coronavirus basically looks the same as protecting yourself from the flu or a common cold: Get the flu shot; wash your hands often; try not to touch your eyes, mouth, and nose; avoid people who are sick; exercise; stay hydrated and well-fed; and if you’re sick, stay home, stresses Dr. Kohl.
+With that in mind, if you want to know how to prepare for coronavirus, protecting yourself basically looks the same as protecting yourself from the flu or a common cold: Get the flu shot; wash your hands often; try not to touch your eyes, mouth, and nose; avoid people who are sick; exercise; stay hydrated and well-fed; and if you're sick, stay home, stresses Dr. Kohl.
 (Also, you probably don’t need to wear a surgical mask to protect yourself from coronavirus.)

 Additionally, respect the CDC's travel restrictions until further notice.
 Remember: Coronavirus prevention isn't just about protecting yourself.
 It's also about containing the risk of widespread contamination and keeping everyone safe.
 And if you do suspect you have the virus, the CDC recommends contacting your doc immediately so you can get tested and, if needed, get the proper treatment ASAP.